jakekausler/Kingmaker-Kingdom-Rules-Parsing/Kingdom Turn.md

 ## Upkeep Phase[[UpkeepPhase]]

 During the Upkeep phase, you adjust your kingdom’s statistics based on activities you have taken during the previous month.
-Remember that you earn 1 <<Fame|Kingdom-Rules#FameAndInfamy>> or <<Infamy|Kingdom-Rules#FameAndInfamy>> point at the start of your turn.

 ### Step 1: Assign Leadership Roles[[AssignLeadershipRoles]]